msztylko/rust-notes/the-book/README.md

 Cargo expects your source files to live inside the src directory.
 The top-level project directory is just for README files, license information, configuration files, and anything else not related to your code.

 Build cargo project with `cargo build`.
 This creates an executable in `target/debug/hello_cargo`.
 Now you can the executable with `./target/debug/hello_cargo`.
 You can also use `cargo run` instead which will compile the code and the run the executable.

+Cargo also provides `cargo check` which quickly checks if your code compiles but doesn't produce an executable.

+Why would you not want an executable?
+Often, `cargo check` is much faster than `cargo build` because it skips the step of producing an executable.
+If you’re continually checking your work while writing the code, using `cargo check` will speed up the process of letting you know if your project is still compiling!
+As such, many Rustaceans run cargo check periodically as they write their program to make sure it compiles.
+Then they run `cargo build` when they’re ready to use the executable.